approov/quickstart-aws-api-gateway-v2/README.md

 ## How it works?

 This is a brief overview of how the Approov cloud service and the AWS API Gateway fit together from a backend perspective.
-For a complete overview of how the mobile app and backend fit together with the Approov cloud service and the Approov SDK we recommend to read the [Approov overview](https://approov.io/product) page on our website.
+For a complete overview of how the mobile app and backend fit together with the Approov cloud service and the Approov SDK we recommend that you read the [Approov overview](https://approov.io/product) page on our website.

 ### Approov Cloud Service